-CO-CURRICULAR ACTIVITIES/CLUBS
+CO-CURRICULAR ACTIVITIES AND TEAMS

 Stamford currently offers about 50 after-school co-curricular activities (CCAs) and clubs in which students can participate.
 Activities are organized into four different areas: athletics, innovation and technology, the arts and special interest CCAs.
-The aim of CCAs is to help students build self-awareness on their way to becoming responsible global citizens with a healthy and balanced view of the world.
+CCAs is to help students build self-awareness, skills and confidence.
+Stamford fosters sportsmanship and leadership through activities and school teams.

-Just a few examples of activities recently offered include: basketball, hip-hop, gymnastics, swimming, soccer, taekwondo, yoga, coding, digital media, robotics, 3D printing, ceramics, Chinese arts and crafts, Chinese speech and drama, choir, drama production, drawing and painting, string orchestra, chess, creative writing, gardening, and speech and debate.
+A few examples of activities recently offered include: basketball, coding, digital media, robotics, 3D printing, ceramics, Chinese arts and crafts, Chinese speech and drama, choir, drama production, drawing and painting, string orchestra, and speech and debate.
 Students in grades 6-8 are especially encouraged to see CCAs as a good way to have 'action and service' experiences.
 Likewise, students in grades 9 and 10 can view CCAs as a manageable way to meet Award for Young People (AYP) requirements.